kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 There were a few challenges here:
 <ul>
   <li class="post-list-item">How do I look at just the numbers in the array to get the average?</li>
-  <li class="post-list-item">How do I do that while ignoring the city that's in the array?</li>
+  <li class="post-list-item">How do I do that while ignoring the city that's in this array?</li>
   <li class="post-list-item">How do I display all these arrays with reusable functions, while understanding that the one array is header content and the rest is temperature/city content?</li>
 </ul>